spherity/spherity-research/docs/Securing-Digital-Identity-Quantum-Vulnerabilities.md

   </div>
 </figure>

-## 5. Identity-specific quantum attack scenarios {#5-identity-specific-quantum-attack-scenarios}
+<h2 id="5-identity-specific-quantum-attack-scenarios">5.
+Identity-specific quantum attack scenarios</h2>

-### 5.1 Issuer key compromise
+<h3 id="5-1-issuer-key-compromise">5.1 Issuer key compromise</h3>

 Issuer key compromise is the most direct high-impact case.
 If a public issuer key is exposed in a DID document, certificate, trust list, or metadata service, a CRQC may derive the matching private key.
 The attacker could then issue forged credentials.
 For a government PID issuer, the damage is identity fraud.
 For a legal-person issuer, the damage can include false corporate authority, fraudulent onboarding, and supply-chain access.
 For a DPP issuer, the damage can include false product data and fake compliance records.

 DID Core recognizes that DID documents express verification methods such as public keys, and that these methods are used for authentication, assertion, and other verification relationships [8].
 This makes DID documents useful, but also makes them long-lived public-key exposure points.
 Post-quantum identity design must therefore treat issuer keys as high-value public assets, not only as key material in a wallet.

-### 5.2 On-presentation attacks
+<h3 id="5-2-on-presentation-attacks">5.2 On-presentation attacks</h3>

 An on-presentation attack is the identity analogue of an on-spend attack.
 A holder presents a credential to a verifier.
 The VP includes a proof, a nonce, an audience, a holder-binding key, or a reference to verification material.
 A fast attacker who sees the relevant public key might derive the private key during the presentation window or shortly after a first presentation.
 The attacker could then create a valid-looking VP for the same session or for another verifier.

 The analogy to Bitcoin is not exact.
 Most VP flows are not broadcast to a public mempool.
 They are usually mediated by HTTPS, mobile wallets, browsers, or enterprise APIs.
 This reduces broad public exposure.
 It does not remove the risk.
 Malicious verifiers, compromised relying parties, browser logs, gateway logs, mobile telemetry, support dumps, and archived presentations can expose public keys and proof material.
 High-value relying parties may also be targeted directly.
 The right mitigation is not to assume that presentation material is private; it is to use nonce-bound, audience-bound, short-lived, and eventually PQC or hybrid holder proofs.

-### 5.3 On-issuance attacks
+<h3 id="5-3-on-issuance-attacks">5.3 On-issuance attacks</h3>

 OpenID4VCI supports credential issuance flows in which the issuer binds a credential to holder key material.
 The holder later proves control of the same key during presentation [9].
 This mechanism is central to wallet security.
 It is also a quantum exposure point.
 If a wallet proof-of-possession key or attestation key is quantum-vulnerable and visible during issuance, an attacker may be able to bind the credential to a key that the attacker can use or derive.

 The most sensitive on-issuance targets are high-assurance credentials: national PID, legal-person identity, professional roles, regulated supply-chain roles, pharma trading partner credentials, financial KYC credentials, customs credentials, product-passport issuer rights, and AI-agent delegation credentials.
 In these cases, a false issuance event can have a longer lifetime than a fraudulent login.
 It can become a signed input to downstream trust decisions.

-### 5.4 Trust-list and access-certificate attacks
+<h3 id="5-4-trust-list-and-access-certificate-attacks">5.4 Trust-list and access-certificate attacks</h3>

 Trust lists are systemic trust objects.
 The EUDI Wallet Architecture and Reference Framework defines trusted lists that contain trust anchors.
 It also describes access certificate authorities, wallet provider trust anchors, and trust lists used by wallets and relying parties [13].
 A quantum break of a trust-list signing key or access CA key could enable a rogue issuer, verifier, wallet provider, or service endpoint to appear legitimate.
 This attack can scale across an ecosystem because many verifiers may rely on the same list.

 Trust-list migration should therefore be prioritized earlier than ordinary low-value credential migration.
 The trust-list layer should be hybrid or PQC-signed, monitored, timestamped, and designed for emergency key rollover.
 Threshold signing and key ceremonies are also relevant, but they do not remove the need for quantum-safe primitives.

-### 5.5 VDR, DNSSEC, WebPKI, and registry attacks
+<h3 id="5-5-vdr-dnssec-webpki-and-registry-attacks">5.5 VDR, DNSSEC, WebPKI, and registry attacks</h3>

 VC ecosystems often rely on VDRs to resolve identifiers and verification material [6].
 A VDR can be a blockchain, a database, a trusted registry, a decentralized file system, or another authoritative data source.
 DNSSEC can also act as identity infrastructure when domains are used to discover issuer metadata, verifier metadata, service endpoints, or DID records.
 DNSSEC authenticates DNS data through digital signatures over DNS resource record sets [27].
 If DNSSEC or WebPKI remains quantum-vulnerable while credentials are upgraded, the verification path remains vulnerable.

 There is active IETF discussion on PQC DNSSEC strategy, including the operational effect of larger PQC signatures and the need for conservative as well as lower-impact algorithm options [28].
 Identity architectures that use DNS as a VDR or discovery layer should track this work closely.
 A credential is not quantum-safe if the resolver path that supplies its issuer keys is not safe.

-### 5.6 Status, revocation, and long-term validity
+<h3 id="5-6-status-revocation-and-long-term-validity">5.6 Status, revocation, and long-term validity</h3>

 Status is a core identity control.
 The W3C Bitstring Status List specification provides a compact mechanism for expressing credential status, including suspension and revocation [14].
 Yet a status list is still a signed object.
 If the status signing key is compromised, an attacker can make revoked credentials appear valid or can deny service by marking valid credentials as revoked.

 Long-term validity is harder.
 A credential might be valid at the time of presentation but later unverifiable because the algorithm is broken.
 Identity ecosystems need rules for timestamping, archival validation, transparency logs, reissuance, and evidence preservation.
 This is especially important for legal-person credentials, compliance certificates, product passports, audit logs, and AI-agent actions that may be reviewed years later.

-### 5.7 On-setup attacks against privacy-preserving credentials
+<h3 id="5-7-on-setup-attacks-against-privacy-preserving-credentials">5.7 On-setup attacks against privacy-preserving credentials</h3>

 Privacy-preserving identity systems often use selective disclosure, anonymous credentials, accumulators, pairings, or zero-knowledge proofs.
 BBS-based VC cryptosuites, for example, are designed to support selective disclosure and unlinkability [15].
 Other systems may use RSA-based CL signatures, pairing-based signatures, or SNARKs.
 These techniques are important for privacy, but many of their current constructions depend on quantum-vulnerable hardness assumptions or setup assumptions.

 A PQC migration that only replaces ECDSA issuer signatures is incomplete.
 The identity community also needs PQC-ready privacy-preserving credentials.
 This is an open research area.
 It requires attention to proof size, mobile verification, offline use, unlinkability, issuer privacy, revocation privacy, QR-code limits, and formal security models.

-### 5.8 Agentic AI and Trusted AI
+<h3 id="5-8-agentic-ai-and-trusted-ai">5.8 Agentic AI and Trusted AI</h3>

 Trusted AI requires traceability, accountability, and controlled authority.
 OECD AI principles call for traceability across datasets, processes, and decisions, and the EU AI Act imposes requirements such as logging, documentation, robustness, cybersecurity, and human oversight for high-risk AI systems [24,26].
 NIST has also framed Trustworthy AI for critical infrastructure as a risk-management problem [25].

 AI agents will increasingly sign API calls, procurement events, data-access requests, software actions, payments, and operational commands.
 Their authority will often be delegated through credentials from legal persons.
 A quantum break of legal-person identity or agent delegation credentials could create false authority at machine speed.
 PQC identity corridors for AI should therefore combine short-lived delegation, policy-limited VCs, revocation, device or workload attestation, and PQC/hybrid signatures.

-## 6. Macro-economic exposure: why legal-person identity is larger than Bitcoin {#6-macro-economic-exposure-why-legal-person-identity-is-larger-than-bitcoin}
+<h2 id="6-macro-economic-exposure-why-legal-person-identity-is-larger-than-bitcoin">6.
+Macro-economic exposure: why legal-person identity is larger than Bitcoin</h2>

 The claim that digital identity is more important than Bitcoin should be made with care.
 It is not a claim that any single identity credential has more market value than Bitcoin.
 It is a claim about dependency scope, substitution cost, and contagion channels.
 Bitcoin is a large but sector-specific asset system.
 Legal-person identity is a horizontal control layer for the real economy.
 It is used to establish who a company is, what it is allowed to do, which person or machine may act for it, and which data or product event can be trusted.